Permissions Guidelines for Photography and Videography at Congregational Events

 If it is feasible, you may also wish to demarcate a seating area that will not be visible on camera, for those who want to attend the event but do not want to be seen in the video.

 For events at which people may normally have an expectation of privacy, or events with which people may run some risk by being publicly identified, take the extra step of obtaining written permission from each person in advance of that person being videotaped or photographed.
-Such events, depending on your community, may include support groups, BGLT dances, or other congregational events.
+Such events, depending on your community, may include support groups, LGBTQ dances, or other congregational events at which privacy would reasonably be expected.

-If your congregation receives a request from someone featured in a photograph or video segment to have that photograph or video segment removed from a congregational website, Facebook Page, etc., do your best to honor that request.
+If your congregation receives a request from someone featured in a photograph or video segment to have that photograph or video segment removed from a congregational website, Facebook page, bulletin board, etc., do your best to honor that request.

 When asking permission, ask for blanket permission to publish and distribute photographs and video.
 Don’t ask for permission to publish the photographs or video in only one place (i.e. just in the congregational newsletter, just on the congregational website, etc.).